James Miller: Texas Man Who Killed Gay Friend Acquitted Of Murder Because Of So-Called ‘Gay Panic’ Defense

 Miller, 69, never denied killing Daniel Spencer, 32, that fateful night back in September 2015.
 The two men had become friends after Miller moved to Austin from L.A., and they both shared a love of playing music.
 And so it was that the younger man invited the older man over to his house to drinks and listen to music.

 However, as The Austin American-Statesman reported last week, things turned sour when Spencer allegedly began making “sexual advances” towards Miller.
-Specifically, Miller testified that Spencer tried move in for a kiss.
+Specifically, Miller testified that Spencer tried to move in for a kiss.

 “We been playing.
 We’re musicians and all that kind of stuff, but I’m not a gay guy.
 Then it seemed like everything was all right, and everything was fine.
 When I got ready to go – it seemed like [expletive] just started happening.”